 STEP 1: Eave Starter Installation

 Insert the eave starter between the waterproof membrane and the wood deck.
-Use #10 x 1” stainless steel screws and insert on center every 16” or closer in high wind areas along the length of the eave starter (Diagram 1.1).
+Use #10 x 1” stainless steel screws and insert them on the center every 16” or closer in high wind areas along the length of the eave starter (Diagram 1.1).
 If installing over asphalt shingles use a screw length which will penetrate the deck a min 1/2”.
 If your area is subject to high winds add screws along the leg of the eave starter fastening into the fascia board.
 Buchner can custom fabricate an eave starter to fit any roof eave.
 Keep the eave starter straight as the shingle locks onto it in the first row.